rubentsirunyan/ansible-style-guide/README.md

 #### Play structure

-Play should have the following order of declaration:
+A play should have the following order of declaration:
 1. hosts
 2. host options in alphabetical order
 3. pre_tasks (optional)